2025-26 Edition

 Prerequisite: FLM&MDA 85 or FLM&MDA 86 or FLM&MDA 87.
 Satisfactory completion of the Lower-Division Writing requirement.

-Restriction: Film and Media Studies Majors only.
+Restrictions: Film and Media Studies majors only.

 (Ib)